 3. Banking Internship: While not required, an internship in the field of Banking will help the student to familiarise themselves with the Banking policies and the atmosphere.
 An internship will also allow the student to focus on the NRI Banking vertical.

-4. Ideally a Post Graduate Diploma in Banking and Finance from a reputed institute is the next best step to start a career in international banking.
+4. Ideally, a Post Graduate Diploma in Banking and Finance from a reputed institute is the next best step to start a career in NRI Banking or International Banking.